SxryxnshS5/FeedForward/README.md

         4. Click the 'Submit' button.

     Your message will be sent to the advertiser, and you can respond to them in the same way when you get an answer from them.
-    You can view all your messages by clicking on the 'Messages' button, on the navigation bar at the top of the website.
+    You can view all your messages by clicking on the **Messages** button, on the navigation bar at the top of the website.
-    Be aware that if you have no messages, the 'Messages' page will be empty.
+    Be aware that if you have no messages, the **Messages** page will be empty.

 ### Admin Related Actions

 14. **Log in (Admin)**

-    To log in to an admin account, you can use the same steps as a user would (#2).
+    To log in to an admin account, you can use the same steps as a user would **(#2)**.
-    When you successfully log in, you will be redirected to the Admin Account Page.
+    When you successfully log in, you will be redirected to the **Admin Account** page.

 15. **Admin Account Page (Account and Website Information)**

-    To view account information, you can follow the same steps as a user would (#3).
+    To view account information, you can follow the same steps as a user would **(#3)**.
-    When you are successfully to the Account Page, your personal information will be displayed at the beginning of the website.
+    When you are successfully to the **Account Page**, your personal information will be displayed at the beginning of the website.
     Underneath the personal information, you will find Website information.
     These include: